sbergwall/Railgun.Guides/xx-Install-SharePointServer-SubEdit2.md

 of SharePoint.
 This is because SharePoint will create it regardless, although the database will be empty with no tables.

-Add the Default Content Access Account, LAB\s-crawl, to the Administrator permissions of the newly created User Profile Service Application in order to enumerate People Data for Search.
+Add the Default Content Access Account, company\s-crawl, to the Administrator permissions of the newly created User Profile Service Application in order to enumerate People Data for Search.

 ```powershell
 $user = New-SPClaimsPrincipal "company\spse-crwl-dev_srv" -IdentityType WindowsSamAccountName